 How do I make sure people stick around after the trial?

-We’ve heard stories of membership site owners who garnered hundreds of new members with a trial promotion – only to see them disappear two weeks later.
+We’ve heard stories of membership site owners who garnered hundreds of new members with a trial promotion.
+Yet two weeks later, that crowd disappeared.
 The initial excitement wasn’t worth the ultimate letdown.

-Remember, the success of a trial isn’t about how many people join; it’s about how many convert to full paying members.
-It’s absolutely critical that trial members receive the same VIP service as any full paying member.
-While they may have limited access to content and be given an abbreviated onboarding process, they should still see some high-quality content and get some one-on-one attention in the very beginning.
+Remember, the success of a trial isn’t about how many people join.
+It’s about how many convert to full paying members.
+Thus, it’s absolutely critical that trial members receive the same VIP service as any full paying member.
+While they may have limited access to content and be given an abbreviated onboarding process, they should still see some high-quality content.
+They should also receive some one-on-one attention in the very beginning.
 If 100 people join your trial and 40 decide to cancel before it ends, you have 60% trial retention.
-You want over 60% trial retention for this to be a viable promotion option, with 70-80% trial retention being ideal.
+You want over 60% trial retention for this to be a viable promotion option, with 70-80% trial retention ideal.

-• You may want to adjust your onboarding for trial members so that it coincides with the length of the trial
+• Adjusting the onboarding process for trial members so that it coincides with the length of the trial.

-• Make sure you send a reminder email to members before their trial is over
+• Send a reminder email to members before their trial is over.

 • Track the cost of acquisition if you’re running paid ads to your trial offer.

 There are a lot of considerations when setting up membership site trials.
 Don’t let the extra work deter you, however.
 They can be an extremely effective promotional strategy when done right.
-If you’d like help setting up your trial, or want to book a free strategy session, click here and reserve a spot right away.
+If you’d like help setting up your trial, or want to discuss how a membership site can boost your business, click here and reserve a spot right away.